 7. Truly, Madly, Deeply (1990)

-Distraught by the death of her boyfriend, Nina (Juliet Stevenson) has every mourning person's wish come true: he comes back!
+Distraught by the death of her boyfriend, Nina (played by Juliet Stevenson) has every mourning person's wish come true: he comes back!

-Jamie's ghost (Alan Rickman) returns home—visible only to Nina—and the two rejoice in their reunion.
+Jamie's ghost (played by Alan Rickman) returns home, and even though he's only visible to Nina, the two rejoice in their reunion.

-But living in the past means sacrificing the future and any chance of Nina moving on with her life—so, to help Nina move on, Jamie purposefully behaves in all the ways she finds annoying.
+But living in the past means sacrificing the future and any chance Nina has of moving on with her life.
+So, to help Nina move on, Jamie purposefully behaves in all the ways she finds annoying.

 Truly, Madly, Deeply's surprisingly profound take on grief earned it a BAFTA win.
 An impressive feat for a quaint little BBC film that charmed audiences all the way across the pond!